 7.2.4 Energy Targets for Vacant and

 Partially Vacant Buildings

 7.2.4.1 Exemption for vacant buildings.
-If the building did not have an average physical occupancy for at least fifty percent of the conditioned floor area throughout the two calendar years prior to the building compliance date, the building owner may apply for an exemption as specified in Normative Annex Z.
+If the building did not have an average physical occupancy for at least fifty percent of the conditioned floor area throughout the calendar year prior to the building compliance date, the building owner may apply for an exemption as specified in Normative Annex Z.

-7.2.4.1 The energy target for a 100% vacant building shall be based on its pre-vacancy activity if the intended use of the building will be unchanged.
+7.2.4.2 The energy target for a 100% vacant spaces shall be based on its pre-vacancy activity if the intended use of the building will be unchanged.

-7.2.4.2 If the total floor area of a non-heated, non-cooled, and no illuminated vacant part of a building is smaller than 30% of the gross floor area, then it shall be excluded from the gross floor area, and the energy target shall be determined based on the remainder of the building as described in Section 7.2.3.
+7.2.4.3 If the total floor area of a non-heated, non-cooled, and no illuminated vacant part of a building is smaller than 30% of the gross floor area, then it shall be excluded from the gross floor area, and the energy target shall be determined based on the remainder of the building as described in Section 7.2.3.
 This allowance may not be used to change the total gross floor area as it applies to Normative Annex Z section 4.4.1.* Reporting Schedule.